The Chicago Maroon: The Maroon

 When David Broder was elected editor-in-chief in 1948, he put The Maroon on the path to recovery by publishing a daily bulletin on days the newspaper didn't print and increased circulation from 3,000 to 22,000.

-The Maroon became more political over the following decades, prompting the Dean of Students to force the removal of editor-in-chief Alan Kimmel in 1951 and hold a university-wide election for the position.
+The Maroon became more political over the following decades, prompting the dean of students to force the removal of editor-in-chief Alan Kimmel in 1951 and hold a university-wide election for the position.
 The newspaper continued to be highly political in the 1960s, and was even considered militant.
 During a campus sit-in after the firing of a radical sociology professor, Marlene Dixon, in 1968, The Maroon published daily and editors met with University President Edward Levi in his house while his office was being occupied by students.

 During the late 1970s and early 1980s, The Maroon focused printing a neutral newspaper with political sister publications.
 Grey City Journal, which was subsequently the newspaper's quarterly magazine, espoused liberal politics, opinion, and criticism.
 After gaining significant criticism, editor John Scalzi decided to create a conservative brother publication, The Fourth Estate, to balance the paper ideologically.
 With these weekly sections, the paper grew to its largest size, but because the publications did not bring in their own ad revenue, The Maroon dropped them in the 1990s.

-Recently, The Maroon won a Pacemaker Award in 2009, the Associated Collegiate Press’ highest honor, and has gone through several redesigns in print and online to improve the layout and create a more modern appeal.
+During the 21st century, The Maroon has gone through several redesigns in print and online to improve the layout and create a more modern appeal.

+Awards

+In 2007 and 2009, The Maroon won a National Pacemaker Award, the Associated Collegiate Press' highest honor.
+Staff writers at The Maroon win a number of awards annually from the Illinois College Press Association.